-The final mark will be a combination of the following notes obtained during the classes, weighted in the following way: The final mark will be based on a midterm exam (40%), focusing on the content of the first block of the semester, and a final exam (60%), focusing on the second block.
-Students who do not achieve a passing mark as the final mark will be given the opportunity to take a retake exam, which will count 100%.
+The final mark will be a combination of the following marks, weighted in the following way: The final mark will be based on a midterm exam (40%), focusing on the content of the first block of the semester, and a final exam (60%), focusing on the second block.
+Course participants who do not achieve a passing mark as the final mark will be given the opportunity to take a retake exam, which will count 100%.
 The retake exam is representative of the whole course content.

 The final mark for the course is established by determining the weighted average.

-Any student who has not passed the course is eligible for the resit.
+Any course participant who has not passed the course is eligible for the resit.